nabrus/dotfiles/.github/README.md

 ```
 ## VS Code Setup ##

 After cloning this repo, the user settings file will now be in the `.vscode` directory.
-Be sure to do the following:
+Be sure to do the following.

 *  Remove existing default json file:
 ```zsh